52CV/CVPR-2021-Papers/README.md

 ## 14.少样本学习

-- Exploring Complementary Strengths of Invariant and Equivariant Representations for Few-Shot Learning(探索少量学习的不变表示形式和等变表示形式的互补强度)<br>
+- Exploring Complementary Strengths of Invariant and Equivariant Representations for Few-Shot Learning<br>
 - [Exploring Complementary Strengths of Invariant and Equivariant Representations for Few-Shot Learning](https://arxiv.org/abs/2103.01315)<br>

 <a name="11"/>